AviouslyK/aviouslyk.github.io/docs/work_samples/weight_sql.md

 Because I'm on a macOS I can't natively support Microsoft programs, I need to download and install Docker [(https://www.docker.com)](https://www.docker.com) first.
 Next I'll install Azure Data Studio [(https://azure.microsoft.com/en-us/products/data-studio)](https://azure.microsoft.com/en-us/products/data-studio) to manage the server.

-Now that all the prequisistes are out of the way, let's being.
+Now that all the prerequisites are out of the way, let's begin.
 We first use Docker to pull a Microsoft hosted Docker image azure-sql-edge.
 So in the terminal execute

 ```bash
 docker pull mcr.microsoft.com/azure-sql-edge